This article was originally published in June 2017. It has been revised to reflect more recent research.

-However, genetics clearly does not account for all autism risk.
+However, genetics is not entirely responsible for a child’s chances of having autism.
 Environmental factors also contribute to the condition — although researchers disagree on the relative contributions of genes and environment.
-Some environmental risk factors for autism, such as exposure to a maternal immune response in the womb or complications during birth, may work with genetic factors to produce autism or intensify its features.
+Some environmental influences, such as exposure to a maternal immune response in the womb or complications during birth, may work with genetic factors to produce autism or intensify its traits.

 Is there such a thing as an autism gene?

 Not really.
 There are several conditions associated with autism that stem from mutations in a single gene, including fragile X and Rett syndromes.
 But less than 1 percent of non-syndromic cases of autism stem from mutations in any single gene.
 So far, at least, there is no such thing as an ‘autism gene’ — meaning that no gene is consistently mutated in every person with autism.
 There also does not seem to be any gene that causes autism every time it is mutated.

 Still, the list of genes implicated in autism is growing.
 Researchers have tallied about 100 genes they consider strongly linked to autism.
 Many of these genes are important for communication between neurons or control the expression of other genes.